Guest post by Angela Abend

 Through generous contributions and grants from NEFCU and Lady Gaga’s “Born This Way” Foundation, each student was given an “Out on the Limb” t-shirt and a copy of “I Am Peace” to be autographed by Susan Verde who stayed for a book signing.
 The book signing did not occur until after the PROJECT EXTRA Class of 2018 gave their generous donation of $4,748 to the “Out On A Limb” Foundation and as of this writing, the total is approaching the $5,000 mark!
 It is true when you give students the opportunity to create change, they do.
 When their ideas blossom into realities, they tend to far exceed your expectations.
 It is not necessarily the amount on the “big check,” but the amount of love and dedication in their “big hearts.”
 Oceanside PROJECT EXTRA Class of 2018... you certainly outdid yourselves!

 Check out these videos from Oceanside PROJECT EXTRA’S “I Am Peace’ Project:

 “I Am Peace” Peace Train Slide Show: //vimeo.com/259509413

 Greetings and a Gift From Josh Stevens: //drive.google.com/file/d/1pgboMmRrjiAe7vX2QHszKFd33LZ3jJ84/view?usp=sharing

-Angela Abend is a veteran teacher in the Oceanside School District where she is presently the gifted/enrichment specialist.
+Angela Abend is a veteran teacher in the Oceanside School District where she works as the gifted/enrichment specialist.